The Short Version:

 As it turns out, authentic learning has a place everywhere.
 But, it was time to bring that fact back home to a school district.
 In a dual role since joining Denver Public, I have been responsible for the rollout of large Blended Learning pilot programs within grant-funded sites.
 I have worked with the 5,500 teachers of DPS in online communities of practice around educator effectiveness and standards implementation.
 I currently lead efforts for the development of personalized professional learning plans as a growth-based model for increasing educator effectiveness.
 I also engage in setting up innovative Professional Learning structures and programs such as a district-wide pilot of collaborative video capture and feedback systems.

-In my current work, I have been translating the original vision of Authentic Learning into a full-fledged framework for Personalized Professional Learning.
+In Aurora Public Schools, I have been translating the original vision of Authentic Learning into a full-fledged framework for Personalized Professional Learning.
 Thus far, this is what it looks like:

 - Building The Basics of Personalized Professional Learning (Part I)